 Staten Island is a large coastal borough (i.e. on the ocean, a bay, or inlet) located in the state of New York.
 With a population of 490,239 people and 109 constituent neighborhoods, Staten Island is the fifth largest community in New York.

 Staten Island home prices are not only among the most expensive in New York, but Staten Island real estate also consistently ranks among the most expensive in America.

-Unlike some boroughs, Staten Island isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Staten Island are a mix of both white- and blue-collar jobs.
-Overall, Staten Island is a borough of professionals, sales and office workers and service providers.
-There are especially a lot of people living in Staten Island who work in office and administrative support (14.29%), sales jobs (9.78%) and management occupations (8.76%).
+Unlike some boroughs where white-collar or blue-collar occupations dominate the local economy, Staten Island is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Staten Island is a borough of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Staten Island who work in office and administrative support (14.22%), sales jobs (10.06%), and teaching (8.70%).

 Also of interest is that Staten Island has more people living here who work in computers and math than 95% of the places in the US.

 Staten Island is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 One downside of living in Staten Island, however, is that residents on average have to contend with a long commute, spending on average 38.49 minutes every day commuting to work.
 However, local public transit is widely used.
 For those who would prefer to avoid driving entirely and leave their car at home, it may be an option to use the transit instead.